flatpak/flatpak-builder-tools/node/README.md

   -R RECURSIVE_PATTERN, --recursive-pattern RECURSIVE_PATTERN
                         Given -r, restrict files to those matching the given pattern.
-  --no-devel            Don't include devel dependencies (npm only) --no-aiohttp          Don't use aiohttp, and silence any warnings related to
+  --registry REGISTRY   The registry to use (npm only) --no-devel            Don't include devel dependencies (npm only) --no-aiohttp          Don't use aiohttp, and silence any warnings related to
                         it